giovannigando/giovannigando/README.md

 - 👋 Hi, I’m @giovannigando
-- 👀 I’m interested in making real life solutions for daily tasks that deal with personal organization, learning, optimization, and other aspects that are not so intuitive for ordinary people.
+- 👀 I’m interested in making real life solutions for daily tasks that deal with personal organization, learning, optimization, and other aspects that are not so intuitive for people.
 I really think that technology, computer programs, and creativity could make a huge difference.

-- Normal English paragraphs Typing Speed --> 80 WPM (goal 110WPM)
+- Normal English Typing Speed --> 80 WPM (goal 110WPM)

-- At the moment I'm focusing on learning Web Development using HTML, CSS and Javascript.
-I have a few ideas to start working on for the following weeks.
-I know how to code simple Java and Python programs.
-Inside the repositories I don't have useful programs for you, because I didn't know about module programming and code organization to make my code readable in the future.
-Soon I'll upload projects relevant to Web Development, that will be readable and runnable.
+- At the moment I'm focusing on learning Web Development using Java, and SQL.
+I've learned already HTML, CSS,  Javascript and control Front-End frameworks, but I'm more interested on creating Back-End systems.
+I know how to code complex Java programs and inside the repositories I'm uploading useful programs for you.
+Soon I'll be uploading projects relevant to Web Development, that will be readable and runnable.

-- My goal is to [learn about design, code efficiency, database, and different programming languages] to enter into the world of VR or AR and push my capabilities to another level.
+- My goal is to [learn about code efficiency, database, design and different programming languages] and in the future to enter into the world of VR or AR and push my capabilities to another level.

-- 🌱 I’m currently learning Industrial Engineering, but I code as a hobby.
-- 📫 I'll include an e-mail address later, after uploading the first projects.
+- 📫 My e-mail address is giovannigandov@hotmail.com, in case you want to use e-mail for feedback or other purposes.